traeblain/.comV2/content/blog/to-dh-or-not-to-dh.md

 ---
-date: "2016-03-01"
+date: "2016-12-08"
 title: "To DH, or Not To DH"
 tags: [ "commentary", "sports" ]
 background: "https://res.cloudinary.com/dixwznarl/image/upload/notebook/baseball.jpg"
 draft: true
 ---

 The question of Major League Baseball's (MLB) use of the Designated Hitter (DH) is once again up for debate.
-[ESPN spoke][espn] to all club managers and general mangers on the topic.
+[ESPN spoke][espn] to all club managers and general mangers last winter meeting on the topic.
 Commissioner Rob Manfred [threw out][commishdh] the option...then quickly [took it back][commishnodh].
 This argument is probably as old as the 1973 rule change itself.
 It's AL'ers vs. NL'ers, Progressives vs. Purists, Shift vs. No Shift, Republicans vs. Democrats, Cats vs. Dogs...er...

 Personally, I wish those that oppose the DH would understand that it is inevitable and stop pushing back.
 Maybe they continue to push to simply hold on to what they feel is classic baseball, and I completely understand that.
 But it's also a petty thing that I'm a bit tired of hearing about each spring training and all through the offseason.